benjo00/project-final-unit-1-ben-j/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 Resubmit work done.
 Pushing to main.
-Site deploys from branch "resubmit" but all branches are up to date now.
+Site deploys from branch "resubmit" because I was working from that branch to ensure I had a backup on main in case something went wrong, but all branches are up to date now.